rnc/nicks-shell/ansible-windows/README.md

 ## Development

 This can easily be tested using VirtualBox as Microsoft (at time of writing) makes available a VM image in various formats - see https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/  or https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/.
-We now follow https://www.concurrency.com/blog/may-2019/key-based-authentication-for-openssh-on-windows
+We now follow https://www.concurrency.com/blog/may-2019/key-based-authentication-for-openssh-on-windows or https://www.microsoft.com/en-ca/software-download/windows10ISO

 * Configure the VirtualBox network to add port forwarding e.g. 3022 (Host) -> 22 (Guest)